deconstructedAdron/deconstructed/ws/contents/articles/api-docs/index.md

 ### /device/

 Post to this path to add any new application event that can be used to identify a new device and user.
 This is the single end point to send data that will be tracked, managed and processed with the identity engine.
-For an example of JSON data to pass into the ident service check out the [Inbound Consociated Data Schema](/articles/inbound-data-schema/).
+For an example of JSON data to pass into the ident service check out the [Inbound Data Schema](/articles/inbound-data-schema/).

 Examples of this path include: